 The Maryland Food and Agricultural Resiliency Mechanism Grant Program (MFARM) helps people who are food insecure to access the nourishment that they need, while providing a market for farmers to sell their products.
 The purpose of this program is to build food system resiliency by leveraging Maryland agricultural/seafood products and services to support the State's food banks and charitable emergency food providers to alleviate food insecurity.

-The grant program allows Maryland's food banks and charitable emergency food providers request funding to purchase and process surplus, seasonal, or contractual agricultural/seafood products from listed in the
+The grant program allows Maryland's food banks and charitable emergency food providers to request funding to purchase and process surplus, seasonal, or contractual agricultural/seafood products listed in the

 Certified Local Farm and Fish Program and deliver it to Maryland families in need throughout the year.